-- College Counseling – College Counseling at CSG is a thoughtful, comprehensive program that begins with an evening parent-information session in Form IX and continues through Form XII with intensive counseling of students and their families.
+- College Counseling – College Counseling at CSG is a thoughtful, comprehensive four year program with intensive counseling of students and their families.
 It is a highly individualized process where each girl, with the help of the college counselor, searches to find the right fit for college.

 The mission of the Wellness Committee is to promote and support organizational and individual wellness among members of the CSG community.
 It aims to create and maintain a community that encourages a healthy and well-balanced lifestyle through positive school climate and collegial support.
 The 10-member team includes representation from various departments and parent liaisons.
 This group, along with the Health, Physical Education, and Support Services departments, spearheads many of our wellness initiatives.